-CMMS software is an incredibly valuable tool for organizations that perform maintenance across various industries.
-If maintenance software is properly set up and integrated into an organization’s operations, the CMMS software capabilities are remarkable.
+A computerized maintenance management system (CMMS) is an incredibly valuable tool for organizations across various industries.
+Once CMMS software is properly set up and integrated into an organization’s operations, the capabilities are remarkable.

 10 Important CMMS Software Capabilities: